Jhanvip20/jhanvipatel.github.io/README.md

   - My skills include Machine Learning, Data Visualization, Statistics, Deep Learning, and Data Structures & Algorithms.
 I am committed to advancing data science and analytics.

 ## WORK EXPERIENCE
-**Graduate Research Assistant @ Gannon University - Erie, USA (_Sept 2022 – May 2024_).**
-  - Collaborated on student engagement strategies, integrating digital tools that increased participation by 25% and elevated performance assessment accuracy by 25%.
-Additionally, conducted research on Predicting Severity Factors (SF) in AI-based Software Applications, contributing to advancements in the field.
-  - Created dashboards using Adobe XD and Tableau, improving data accessibility for over 100 users and reducing data analysis time by 18%.
-  - Developed a real-time dashboard in Python, leveraging Pandas, NumPy, and Matplotlib to enhance data analysis accuracy, resulting in a 20% reduction in reporting time.
-  - Executed machine learning models for data analytics using Python and TensorFlow, including models such as Random Forest, Support Vector MAchine (SVM), and Large Language Model (LLM), increasing threat detection efficiency and data analysis accuracy by 38%.
-  - Utilized MySQL and other database tools like PostgreSQL and MongoDB to optimize data management and processing workflows.

 **Data Engineer @ Credit Union, USA (_Sept 2023 – Present_).**
   - Engineered and optimized scalable ETL pipelines using PySpark and AWS Glue, processing over 10 million records daily, reducing data ingestion time by 25%, and lowering operational costs by 20%.